Azure/azure-powershell/.github/ISSUE_TEMPLATE.md

     - You can also install the latest version from the Releases section
         - https://github.com/Azure/azure-powershell/releases
 - Ensure that you repro the issue with $DebugPreference = "Continue" to receive the debug stream
-- If this bug involves an exception being thrown, please run Resolve-AzureRmError to receive extended information on the error
+- If this bug involves an exception being thrown, please run Resolve-AzError to receive extended information on the error
 - Fill out the below template

 If this issue is not a bug report, please remove the below template